-Baiting is allowed in the Southeast Special Regulations Area by permit only.
+Baiting is allowed conditionally on private property in the Southeast Special Regulations Area.
+See detailed information on the Special Regulations Areas page in this digest.
 Elsewhere in the state, it is unlawful to hunt in or around any area where artificial or natural bait, food, hay, grain, fruit, nuts, salt, chemicals or minerals, including their residues, are used, or have been used within the past 30 days, as an enticement to lure game or wildlife regardless of the type or quantity.
 Hunters are responsible for ensuring that the hunting area has not been baited before they begin hunting.
 They should physically inspect the area and question landowners, guides and caretakers.
 This section does not pertain to hunting near areas where accepted farming or habitat-management practices are taking place (example: hunting near food plots on game lands is legal).
-Any natural or manmade nonliving bait can be used to attract coyotes for hunting or trapping.
+Any natural or man-made nonliving bait can be used to attract coyotes for hunting or trapping.

 The Delaware Water Gap Recreation Area (DEWA) is a unit of the NPS.
 Trapping, hunting over bait, hunting in standing unharvested crops, Sunday hunting and spotlighting are prohibited.